What are the tuition and fees charges at Purdue Northwest?

 - Order a duplicate student aid report (SAR)

 - Change the colleges listed on your student aid report

 - Get help completing your application or correcting your student aid report.

-If I choose not to take financial aid, or if my financial aid is not enough to cover all of my fees, is there a payment plan available?
+If I choose not to take financial aid, or if my financial aid is not enough to cover all of my charges, is a payment plan available?